Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: Introduction

 ``Commitments based on a secret reserve price are, in general, hard to achieve: if it is secret, what is to stop the seller from reneging?
 Part of Goethe's cleverness consisted in devising the scheme such that commitment is achieved by using a third, neutral party.'' \end{quotation}

-In this paper, we investigate to what extent secrecy guarantees such as those provided through a reliable mediator can be given absent a mediator.
+In this paper, we investigate to what extent secrecy guarantees such as those provided when running a mechanism via a trustworthy mediator can be provided in the absence of a mediator, or in other words, to what extent public disclosure is an inseparable part of commitment to a mechanism when a mediator is not available.

-The traditional \emph{protocol} that is used to commit (by public declaration) to an IR (individually rational) and IC (incentive compatible) direct-revelation mechanism and then run it can be formalized as consisting of three messages: \begin{enumerate} \item The mechanism designer (e.g., seller) sends a message to the player (e.g., buyer)\footnote{For simplicity, in the introduction we focus on the case of one player.}, describing the mechanism.
-By virtue of this message, (a) commitment is established (if the mechanism designer fails to follow the mechanism later then this will be known and hence punishable), and, (b) the player can verify that the mechanism indeed is IR and IC. \item The player sends a message to the mechanism designer, revealing her type. \item The mechanism designer sends a message to the player, describing the outcome.
-The player can then verify that the outcome is consistent with the mechanism fixed in the first message. \end{enumerate}
+The traditional \emph{protocol} that is used to commit (by public declaration) to an individually rational (IR) and incentive compatible (IC) direct-revelation mechanism\footnote{For simplicity, we focus in our exposition on IR and IC as the properties of interest of the mechanism that are to be verified before it is run.
+Our results apply to arbitrary properties of mechanisms.} and then run it can be formalized as consisting of three messages: \begin{enumerate} \item \emph{Commitment:} The mechanism designer (e.g., seller) sends a message to the player (e.g., buyer),\footnote{For simplicity, in the introduction we focus on the case of one player.
+Our results apply to any number of players.} describing the mechanism.
+By virtue of this message, (a)~commitment is established (if the mechanism designer fails to follow the mechanism later then this will be publicly known and hence punishable), and (b) the player can verify that the mechanism is indeed IR and IC. \item \emph{Direct revelation:} The player decides whether or not to participate, and if so, sends a message to the mechanism designer, revealing the player's type. \item \emph{Running the mechanism:} The mechanism designer sends a message to the player, specifying the outcome.
+The player can verify that the outcome is consistent with the mechanism that was fixed in the first message. \end{enumerate}